-Mike paused and I began to feel not just discomfort but also the beginnings of a sense of dread.
-If Mike was waiting for a response from me, he didn't receive one, so he carried on speaking.
+He paused and I began to feel not just discomfort but also the beginnings of a sense of dread.
+If he was waiting for a response from me, he didn't receive one, so he carried on speaking.

 "Later, on the way to the bus stop Sue asked me if you'd ever had any girlfriends and I wasn't sure what to say at first.
 I didn't want to lie, but I felt it wouldn't right for me to tell the truth, that I knew for a fact that you'd never had a girlfriend.
 So I just gave her the same response that my mum had...
 I said not as far as I knew."